awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/prepare-for-lifecycle-notifications.md

 ```

 **Note**
-For examples of the events delivered from Amazon EC2 Auto Scaling to EventBridge, see [Auto Scaling events](cloud-watch-events.md#cloudwatch-event-types)\.
+For examples of the events delivered from Amazon EC2 Auto Scaling to EventBridge, see [Auto Scaling group events](automating-ec2-auto-scaling-with-eventbridge.md#auto-scaling-group-event-types)\.